SaaS SEOWhite right-pointing chevron arrow symbol on a transparent background.

 • Relevant visuals: Show product screenshots or explainer videos to demonstrate value

-5. A/B testing
+5. A/B Testing

 By testing different in-app journeys, you can compare user pathways.
 This helps identify which flows drive users to the activation point quickly and which ones cause friction or confusion.

-Here’s how you can apply A/B testing:
+Here's how to apply A/B testing:

 • Test different headlines, button colors, and page layouts.
 Your messaging styles can be problem-focused, benefit-driven, or data-backed.
 Even small changes can increase conversions